 In Bereshit 2:8, it is written: “And the Lord our God planted a garden eastward (or forward) in Eden.”
 We see that, using the root of the word Kadima, even at the very beginning of our journey as a Jewish people, God has already planted the idea that we must look ahead.
 We continue to uphold this sacred forward momentum at B’nai Jeshurun.

-Kadima@BJ will be held virtually from September-December.
+Kadima@BJ will be held virtually through May 2021.
 We are committed to ensuring the safety and well-being of every student, parent, and staff member.
-We will offer pop-up events when possible, and our hope is to return in person in January 2021.
+We will offer pop-up events when possible, and our hope is to return in person in Fall 2021.